Hullow/42/push_swap/Journal-push_swap.md

 # 6/6/24
 - Checker okay now
-- Working on small stacks
+- Working on small stacks: for a stack of 5, trying out Filipo (Fcandia)'s idea of pushing the two smallest elements to b in an optimized way, but it does too many moves.
+To debug and test